ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/event-streams-data-sources.md

 {: #event-streams-ds}

-Review the [Event Streams](/docs/EventStreams?topic=EventStreams-about) resource that you can connect, administer, developed with event streams and integrate with the other services.
+Review the [Event Streams](/docs/EventStreams?topic=EventStreams-about) resource that you can connect, administer, developed with Event Streams and integrate with the other services.
 You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration/resources.html){: external}.
 {: shortdesc}

 Before you start working with your resource, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.